cp-algorithms/cp-algorithms/src/graph/lca_farachcoltonbender.md

 How can we answer a query RMQ in $O(1)$ using this data structure?
 Let the received query be $[l,r]$, then the answer is $\min(T[l][\text{sz}], T[r-2^{\text{sz}}+1][\text{sz}])$, where $\text{sz}$ is the biggest exponent such that $2^{\text{sz}}$ is not bigger than the range length $r-l+1$.
 Indeed we can take the range $[l, r]$ and cover it two segments of length $2^{\text{sz}}$ - one starting in $l$ and the other ending in $r$.
-These segments overlap, but this doesn't interfere our computation.
+These segments overlap, but this doesn't interfere with our computation.
 To really achieve the time complexity of $O(1)$ per query, we need to know the values of $\text{sz}$ for all possible lengths from $1$ to $N$.
 But this can be easily precomputed.